P. Theagaraya Chetty: The Dravidian Movement

 The Madras Non-Brahmin Association was formed in 1909 by two lawyers from Madras city, P. Subramanyam and M. Purushotham Naidu.
-Sir Theagaroya Chetty did not involve himself in the movement until 1912, when the Madras United League (Later renamed as Madras Dravidian Association) was formed.
+Sir Theagaroya Chetty did not involve himself in the movement until 1912, when the Madras United League (later renamed the Madras Dravidian Association) was formed.

 At a meeting held in Madras in November 1916 by a group of about thirty people, including Theagaraya Chetti and Dr. T. M. Nair, it was resolved to start a company for publishing newspapers advocating the cause of the non-Brahmin community.
-The newspaper was named Justice and started publishing from 26 February 1917 onwards.
-Dr. T. M. Nair was its first Editor.
+The newspaper was named Justice and started publishing on February 26, 1917.
+Dr. T. M. Nair was its first editor.

-The South Indian People's Association was later formed as the mouthpiece of non-Brahmins with organizing the media arm of the non-Brahmin Movement as its main objective.
-A political party was organised by the South Indian People's Association under the leadership of Sir P.Theagaroya Chetty and Dr. T. M. Nair and was named the South Indian Liberal Federation.
-It later came to be popularly known as the Justice Party after the English daily Justice which the party published.
-The Federation was organised in October 1917 and its objectives were defined as :
+The South Indian People's Association was later formed as the mouthpiece of non-Brahmins, with organising the media arm of the non-Brahmin Movement as its main objective.
+A political party was organised by the South Indian People's Association under the leadership of Sir P. Theagaroya Chetty and Dr. T. M. Nair and was named the South Indian Liberal Federation.
+It later came to be popularly known as the Justice Party after the English daily Justice, which the party published.
+The Federation was organised in October 1917, and its objectives were defined as :

 Early Years of the Justice Party

 Theagaraya Chetty was elected the first president of the Justice Party and served as president until his death in 1925.
-A constitution was drawn on 17 October 1917.
+A constitution was drawn on October 17, 1917.
 District and city boards were established all over the Presidency.

-In the initial stages, the Justice Party concentrated its energies on work of a social character than political.
+In the initial stages, the Justice Party concentrated its energies on work of a social nature rather than political.
 During this period, the Justice Party held all-India non-Brahmin conferences to unite non-Brahmins all over the country.
-The Justice Party argued for separate electorates and reservations in government jobs and civil service for non-Brahmins, at the British Parliament in London.
-In 1919, Dr. T. M. Nair, the President of the Justice Party and leader of the delegation died in London at the age of fifty-one and was succeeded as President by Theagaraya Chetty.
+The Justice Party argued for separate electorates and reservations in government jobs and civil service for non-Brahmins at the British Parliament in London.
+In 1919, Dr. T. M. Nair, the President of the Justice Party and leader of the delegation, died in London at the age of 51 and was succeeded as president by Theagaraya Chetty.

+Theagaraya donated Rs.1 crore for the welfare of people in 1916.
+In 1916, 1 crore is equivalent to Rs.
+200000 crores in 2024.